-ACCOUNTING 1 ...provides the learner with the skills to understand accounting principles and procedures and financial statements useful in any business, including the accounting cycle for a service enterprise and a merchandising enterprise, chart of accounts, special journals, ledgers, accruals and deferrals, inventories, and internal controls.
+ACCOUNTING 1...provides the learner with the skills to understand and apply accounting principles and procedures useful in any business.
+Includes the accounting cycle for a service enterprise and a merchandising enterprise, chart of accounts, special journals, ledgers, accruals and deferrals, inventories, and internal controls.

-ACCOUNTING 2 ...provides the learner with the skills to transition to more advanced accounting courses with emphasis given to notes and interest; forms of legal entities, depreciation methods, payroll, valuation, and financial analysis.
-PREREQUISITE: 10101111 Accounting I
+ACCOUNTING 2...provides the learner with the skills to transition to more advanced accounting courses with emphasis given to notes and interest, forms of legal entities, stock transactions, depreciation methods, payroll, valuation, and financial analysis.
+PREREQUISITE: 10101111 Accounting 1

-ACCOUNTING 3 ...introduces the learner to intermediate accounting concepts, principles, and applications, including financial statements, temporary investments, receivables, equities, current liabilities, present value, and fixed assets.
-Prerequisite: 10101113 Accounting 2 and Microsoft Word and PowerPoint skills or equivalent and COREQUISITE: 10101180 Spreadsheet Data Management
+ACCOUNTING 3...introduces the learner to intermediate accounting concepts, principles, and applications.
+Includes financial statements, temporary investments, receivables, equities, current liabilities, present value, and fixed assets.
+PREREQUISITE: 10101113 Accounting 2

-ACCOUNTING 4 ...expands the learner's ability to understand intermediate accounting concepts, principles, and applications, including intangible assets, long-term investments, bonds, corporate taxes, leases, pensions, and stockholders' equity, and error corrections.
-PREREQUISITE: 10101115 Accounting III
+ACCOUNTING 4...expands the learner's ability to understand intermediate accounting concepts, principles, and applications, including current liabilities, long-term investments, bonds, corporate taxes, leases, pensions, stockholders' equity, and error corrections.
+PREREQUISITE: PREREQUISITE: 10101115 Accounting 3